matcha-ai/matcha/docs/engine/lambda/passes.md

 - `engine::deadCodeElimination(Lambda& lambda) -> void` -
   prunes tensors and operations that no output or side effect depends on
 - `engine::debug(const Lambda& lambda) -> void` -
-  prints the lambda and related debugging info, performs some validity checks and reports found corruptions
+  prints the lambda and related debugging info, runs `engine::check` and warns if non-zero value is returned
 - `engine::init(Lambda& lambda) -> void` -
   initializes operations in the lambda
 - `engine::inlineExpansion(Lambda& lambda) -> void` -